jimmycallin/udeval/paper/paper.md

 Assuming this holds, we expect that the probability of a word given a function relation to be zero for all but a few cases, while the probability of a word given a content relation should be much more evenly spread.
 This can be quantified by measuring a relation's entropy given its word probabilities.
 We call this measure _word dependency entropy_ (WDE).
 Calculated for all treebanks we get the averaged WDE.

-Here we formally define word entropy.
+Here we formally define word dependency entropy.
 A probability distribution $p$ takes as input a word $w$ conditioned on a treebank $t \in T$, and a dependency relation $r$. $H$ is the entropy function that takes $p(w|r,t)$ as input and calculates its entropy.
 The entropy function is normalized by its upper bound $\log n_w$, where $n_w$ is the size of the vocabulary.
 This keeps the range of the function to $[0,1]$.
 To calculate the WDE for a set of treebanks, we average WDE for all treebanks $t \in T$.
 In the case a dependency relation is not present in a treebank, we set its WDE to 0.5 to imply that it is neither a content nor a function relation.

 This gives us the following mathematical functions: